Planck 2013 results. V. LFI calibration: Fast convolution of the beam with the dipole

 When we presented Eq.~\ref{eq:gainAsFunctionOfV}, we began with the assumption that variations in time of the three terms $T_\mathrm{ref}$, $\epsilon_\mathrm{iso} \Sigma_\mathrm{sky}$, and $T_\mathrm{noise}$ were negligible, in order not to induce significant systematic effects in the determination of the gain.
 We will now quantify how much they are expected to change during the mission.
 (Refer to Sect.~\ref{sec:timeScale} for a general discussion of time scales and LFI calibration.)
 If we write $V_\mathrm{ref} (t) - V_\mathrm{ref,0}$ as $\delta V_\mathrm{ref}$, and similarly for $\delta T_\mathrm{ref}$, $\delta \Sigma_\mathrm{sky}$, $\delta T_\mathrm{noise}$, and $\delta K$, from Eq.~\ref{eq:gainAsFunctionOfV} we derive the following expression:

 with $T_\mathrm{tot,0} = T_\mathrm{ref,0} + \epsilon_\mathrm{iso}\,T_\mathrm{sky,0} + T_\mathrm{noise,0} \approx 20\,\mathrm{K}$ for the LFI 30\,GHz radiometers.
 This equation expresses fluctuations in $K$ in terms of fluctuations in $V_\mathrm{ref}$ and the three terms in the numerator of the second fraction on the right side, whose sum should be much smaller than $T_\mathrm{tot,0}$.
-In the case of LFI's 30\,GHz radiometers, the following considerations apply: \begin{enumerate} \item The variation of $T_\mathrm{ref}$ during \Planck{}'s nominal mission is less than $10\,\mathrm{mK}$, therefore making the term $\delta T_\mathrm{ref} / T_\mathrm{tot,0}$ negligible (around $0.05\,\%$). \item The value of $\epsilon_\mathrm{iso}$ is generally less than 0.1 \citep{villa2010}.
+In the case of LFI's 30\,GHz radiometers, the following considerations apply: \begin{enumerate} \item The variation of $T_\mathrm{ref}$ during \Planck{}'s nominal mission is of the order of a few mK, therefore making the term $\delta T_\mathrm{ref} / T_\mathrm{tot,0}$ negligible (hourly variations are of the order of 0.1\,mK). \item The value of $\epsilon_\mathrm{iso}$ is generally less than 0.1 \citep{villa2010}.
 The biggest contribution to $\delta \Sigma_\mathrm{sky}$ comes from the solar dipole $D$ ($\max \delta D \approx 3.5\,\mathrm{mK}$).
 Such variations have an impact of only about $0.01\,\%$ on $K_{4\,\mathrm{K}}$. \item For $\delta T_\mathrm{noise}/T_\mathrm{tot,0}$ the approximation is not so good, because of the dependence of $T_\mathrm{noise}$ on the temperature of the focal plane \citep{terenzi2009b}.
 Two events triggered significant changes in the satellite thermal environment.
 Firstly, starting 258 days after launch, the transponder of the communication system was always kept on, instead of being switched on just for transmission, in order to increase thermal stability.
 Secondly, 456 days after launch, the first sorption cooler reached its end-of-life and the second sorption cooler was switched on (see Fig.~\ref{fig:temperatureChangeEvents}).
 These major changes of the thermal environment are expected to have an impact on $T_\mathrm{noise}$ of 0.5--1\,\%.
 This cannot be considered negligible and has to be corrected for. \end{enumerate}

 The simplest correction strategy for this last effect would be to apply the 4\,K calibration model separately for each section of the data.
 However, this technique is more subject to the systematic effects known to affect the dipole calibration.
 Therefore a more robust approach is to create a map of each section independently, removing both the cosmological and orbital dipoles, then fit for a residual dipole while masking the Galactic emission, and finally estimate the correction factor $\xi_\mathrm{4\,K}$ as: